Dyson V8 Comparison: Reviews of Different V8 Variants

-If you live in the United States, the best place to buy this would be in Amazon.
+If you live in the United States, my favorite place to buy this would be in Amazon because of the fast turnaround time.
 Just to give a comparison buying the V8 Absolute direct from Dyson.com will cost around $600.
-In Amazon that number drops to around $520.
+In Amazon that number drops significantly.

 For UK residents, Amazon.co.uk is the place to find the best deals.
 Buying this from Dyson UK will cost around £520.00 for the Absolute and £370.00 for the Animal.